sharkdp/minicpp/README.md

 # minicpp

-A REPL-style development environment for small C++ snippets
+A REPL-style "development environment" for small C++ snippets.
+For cases where an online compiler is out of the question.

 ![minicpp](https://i.imgur.com/jQ0s8UF.png)